Courses-journey/cpp-cherno/README.md

 # String Literals in C++

-- A series of characheters in between two double quotes
+- A series of characters in between two double quotes

 ```c++
 "string"; // const char* | length 7 because of null termination